tpmfb/discord_straico_bot/README.md

-# Straico Discord Bot - Modular Architecture
+# Straico Discord Bot

-A well-architected Discord bot for AI interactions with a modular plugin system.
+Discord bot for AI interactions with a modular plugin system.

-## 🏗️ Architecture
+## Architecture

 ```
 src/